nazo6/installer.nvim/README.md

   installer.nvim
 </h1>

-`installer.nvim` is a plugin that allows you to install external dependencies from neovim and reproduce their configuration.
+`installer.nvim` is a plugin that allows you to install external dependencies from neovim.

 ## Status
-Unstable.
-Core function and LS integration is almost stable, but others will change.
+Beta.
+API is almost stable but operation is often unstable.

 ## Features
 - Many builtin installers.